 I don’t remember the moment I heard Washiqur Babu was attacked.
 My brain has a tendency to forget painful memories.
 I vaguely remember scrolling through Facebook when coming across someone’s status saying a blogger named Babu was attacked.
-As I ran to check the TV news, not even for a second I thought that it was my friend and brother Babu.
+As I ran to check the TV news, not even for a second, I thought that it was my friend and brother Babu.
 But it was him, he was attacked right in front of his home.

 A month after Babu’s murder, writer and scholar Ananta Bijoy Das was chased and hacked in front of his house.
 By this time we lost our ability to be shocked.
 Ananta’s death was a loss for the whole country.
-His books, blogs, activism were all for the good of the common people.
-For this, he was a very popular name in the intellectual community.
+His books, blogs, activism were all for the good of the ordinary people.
+For this, he was a popular name in the intellectual community.
 His magazine was a point of pride for us.
-Prior to his murder, Ananta was trying to get out of the country but was denied a visa.
+Before his murder, Ananta was trying to get out of the country but was denied a visa.
 Maybe just a few more days and he would still be alive.

 By now we figured out the pattern.
 The terrorists were systematically eliminating their targets while instilling fear into everyone else’s heart.
 We knew that the next target will be someone not that much known.
 Bloggers were shutting down their accounts, leaving their homes to hide elsewhere, leaving the country to save their lives.
 It was like living underwater.
-The pressure was too much and I couldn’t breathe.
+The pressure was too much, and I couldn’t breathe.

 Niloy Chatterjee, known to his friends a Niloy Neel, was one of the first few friends I made at the Shahbag protest.
 Being friends with him was very easy.
 We could actually talk to each other without any fear of judgment or criticism.
-He had very outlandish ideas about society and relationships and we frequently fought over those ideas.
+He had very outlandish ideas about society and relationships, and we frequently fought over those ideas.
 After Babu’s murder, I lost touch with everyone including Niloy.
 In one of our final conversations, he informed me that someone was following him.
-He went to the police to report but they didn’t help him.
-He told me that he doesn’t want to leave the country but he didn’t wanna die either.
+He went to the police to report, but they didn’t help him.
+He told me that he doesn’t want to leave the country, but he didn’t wanna die either.
 I found out about Niloy’s death through a phone call.
 The murderers went into his house, locked his wife and sister in law in another room and hacked him to death in broad daylight.